 - Reimbursement can be handled by submitting, via Concur, a list containing, for each participant: a name or identifier, the date the payment was received, the amount paid, and the PI’s signature.
-The Gifts and Cash Incentives Distribution Log Form
+Please use the Gifts and Cash Incentives Distribution Log Form.

 - In cases where cash flow is an issue, a cash advance can be used to provide funds in advance.
 Please contact the CAS Office of Operations for details.

 Faculty wishing an exception to these rules may request this by contacting Dennis Miller in Accounting and Business Services (firstname.lastname@example.org, x6371).

 Applicants can request FDF funding for other costs associated with the completion of a scholarly project.
 Applicants should include a quote from the person or entity performing the service.
 In evaluating these sorts of requests for full or partial funding, the committee will look at whether this is an efficient use of FDF funds and whether there are less expensive ways to achieve the same results.

 USF must pay vendors or individuals providing services directly; do not pay them out of your own pocket, as you will not be able to get reimbursed.
 The vendor should prepare an invoice and receive payment directly from the University.

 - Website design

 - Permissions fees or costs of graphics preparation